Bleccin/Capstone-Project-Linux-Shell-Scripting/README.md

 m.
 Used a While loop to loop through 1 to 10 and print the full multiplication table.
 n.
 Closed the if statement with 'fi'

+Testing the script
+a.
+I tested the full table by selecting a number and f.
+The result was that the full multiplication table of the selected number was displayed.
+b.
+I tested the partial table by selecting a number and p, selecting a starting and ending number.
+The result was that the partial multiplication table was displayed.
+c.
+I tested Invalid range by selecting a number and p, selecting a starting number and ending number out of range.
+The result was that an invalid range was displayed and a full multiplication table of the selected number was displayed.

 Below is the final code and comments:
 #!/bin/bash